ledwindra/indonesia-stock-exchange/README.md

 |trading-summary-${YEAR}.csv|Daily trading summary since January 2, 2015 (prior that the data is unavailable)|

 # Plot Examples
-Below are plot examples, which are automatically updated daily at 12 AM UTC.
+Below are plot examples, which are automatically updated daily at 12 AM UTC+7 (Jakarta time).

 #### 1. Bar
 - ##### Today